knagaitsev/knagaitsev.github.io/content/blog/llm-agents-outperform-pytorch-compiler/index.md

 This post gives an overview of our recent paper preprint, *[Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems](https://arxiv.org/abs/2511.16964)*, which I authored along with Luka Grbcic, Samuel Williams, and Costin Iancu.

-We introduce a logical framework for comparing multiagent PyTorch optimization systems, along with our implementations within it, collectively known as *PyTorch Inference Kernel Evolution* (PIKE).
+We introduce a logical framework for comparing multi-agent PyTorch optimization systems, along with our implementations within it, collectively known as *PyTorch Inference Kernel Evolution* (PIKE).
 We explore the configuration space with the help of [OpenEvolve](), and we manage to outperform PyTorch's eager execution mode by up to 2.88×!

 ## GPU Optimization Problem